avnimahesh/avnimahesh/README.md

 - 👋 Hi, I’m @avnimahesh
-- 👀 I’m interested in Linux and the whole field of IT excites me a lot.
+- 👀 I have hands-on experience on Linux and Docker.
-- 🌱 I’m currently learning Linux and networking and I am here to do projects with which I could excel my technical skills.
+- 🌱 I’m currently learning Ansible, Kubernetes, Terraform and AWS to enhance my skill-set.
+I am here to do projects with which I could gain some practical exposure and could develop hands-on expertise on the mentioned technologies.
+-
 - 📫 You can reach me on:
   - Gmail: avnimahesh@gmail.com
   - LinkedIn: www.linkedin.com/in/avni-maheshwari-7192a4128